1. Who we are and what we do

 2.4 The university does not collect and store any bank or credit/debit card details within the PAE database.
 The University of Brighton is a PCI DSS compliant organisations which means we adhere to high security standards in order to protect your payment card details when you provide us with this information.
 Bank details used for processing Direct Debits are stored by a trusted third-party, under the Direct Debit Guarantee scheme.
 Also, please note that we do our best to keep information secure, including the use of SSL technology (secure server software) wherever personal data is collected online.

 2.5 For those using our crowdfunding platform, Springboard, as project creators or supporters, all personal data collected via the site is securely held with our site provider, Sponsorcraft Limited.
-All information you provide to us is stored on secure servers located within the European Union in compliance with the EU Data Protection Directive, the EU-US Privacy Shield or any other contractual clauses that are required for providing data holding adequacy.
+All information you provide to us is stored on secure servers located within the European Union in compliance with the EU Data Protection Directive or any other contractual clauses that are required for providing data holding adequacy.
 All data is held with the site provider for an agreed period of time so as to allow the University of Brighton the ability to report on and to transfer over any and all data to its own internal systems.

+3. How we use your data